Postage stamps and postal history of Afghanistan: Civil war and after

-The disruption of governance in the late 80s and early 90s due to civil war and the rise of the Islamic Emirate of Afghanistan, led to stopping of stamp issues from 1989 to 2001, although the postal service continued to exist it functioned only haphazardly using existing stamp supplies.
+The disruption of governance in the late 1980s and early 1990s due to civil war and the rise of the Islamic Emirate of Afghanistan, led to stopping of stamp issues from 1989 to 2001, although the postal service continued to exist it functioned only haphazardly using existing stamp supplies.
 There are only a few postal items known from the 1996 to 2001 period.
 During this interim period, many unofficial stamps were printed and distributed, which were disavowed by the Afghanistan postal service in 2000 under the Taliban, and subsequently in 2003 by the Karzai government.

 Stamp production resumed when the Taliban regime was overthrown and the Afghan Postal Authority reconstituted.
 The first issue of a postage stamp after the hiatus was the May 2002 stamp showing Ahmad Shah Massoud, a military general and national hero who defended Afghanistan against the Soviet Union in the 1980s and later led a resistance movement against the Taliban.

+During the Islamic Republic of Afghanistan period from 2004 to 2021, the postal service as Afghan Post managed to recreate a network of post offices and services although this sped up after 2017 as Ahmad Wahid Wais became the new company director.
+Until then the core activities remained the transport of mail and parcels.
+By early 2020s there were around 3000 postal points for the public to access those services: one or two post offices per province, one postal agent or agency at least per district.
+Wais extended the activities to freight and e-commerce.

+Postage issues were irregular between 2001 and 2017, with only three stamps from 2008 to 2017.
+However the wish to issue more stamps was limited by local possibilities.
+President Ashraf Ghani wished governmental documents be printed in Afghanistan, but in 2017 Suhuk, the state printer, did not have machines usable for stamp printing and perforating.
+Former philatelic chief Walid Saviz testified to philatelist Peter Hornung that the Shafiq, Saffron of Afghanistan and President Mohammad Daoud Khan stamps presented at ceremonies in 2018 were printed in low quality and little numbers or on paper inadequate for stamps (on photographic paper for the 2018 Abu Rayhan al-Biruni stamp).